-Despite the growing demands on employees, Deutsche Hypo was able to slightly improve the rate of illness in 2016, which stood at 3.3 % (2015: 3.5 %).
-This was achieved through active health management aimed at preserving and promoting employee health.
+At Deutsche Hypo, the rate of illness in 2017 slightly increased to 4.5 % (2016: 3.3 %).
 Over the last three reporting periods, there were no company accidents at Deutsche Hypo.
 The applicable rules on company accidents are presented in the accident report.
 There are no regional discrepancies, and there were no company accidents resulting in death.